Paul Giamatti: Since 2016

 He reunited with Alexander Payne in the coming-of-age film The Holdovers (2023), which premiered at the Telluride Film Festival.
 The film, distributed by Focus Features, received positive reviews, with critics praising Giamatti's performance as a curmudgeonly teacher.
 Pete Hammond of Deadline Hollywood declared, "Giamatti, who so memorably starred in Payne’s 2004 Sideways, has never been better", adding "this is perfect casting for Giamatti."
 For his performance in The Holdovers, Giamatti received an Academy Award for Best Actor nomination and won the Golden Globe Award for Best Actor – Motion Picture Musical or Comedy and the Critics' Choice Movie Award for Best Actor.

 In 2023, Giamatti was awarded an honorary Doctor of Fine Arts degree from Yale.

-In 2024 it was announced that Giamatti would star in a TV series based on the Hostel film series.
+In 2024, it was announced that Giamatti would star in a TV series based on the Hostel film series.
+In June 2024, he was cast in the recurring role of Nus Braka, the villain of the first season of Star Trek: Starfleet Academy.
+The show's execuitive producer Alex Kurtzman stated that he contacted Giamatti about joining the series after seeing Giamatti expressing love for the franchise during the promotion of The Holdovers, and that he provided Giamatti with the scripts of the first five episodes and a choice of multiple roles.
+Kurtzman was surprised by Giamatti's choice to play the villain, assuming that Giamatti would only want a one-episode role due to his busy schedule.
+Giamatti appeared in three episodes billed as a "special guest star".

+In 2025, he reprised his role as Harold Levinson in Downton Abbey: The Grand Finale (2025).

 Wax Paul Now campaign

 Giamatti is the subject of the viral "Wax Paul Now" campaign, which pushes for the actor to get a Madame Tussauds wax statue in his likeness.
 The movement first achieved national prominence when Giamatti appeared on The Late Show with Stephen Colbert and discussed the campaign with host Stephen Colbert.
 After this and subsequent articles in BuzzFeed and The A.V.
 Club among others, Madame Tussauds New York announced that they would host a party in Giamatti's honor to coincide with the premiere of Billions Season 3 on March 25, 2018, at which the founders of the Wax Paul Now movement would speak.

 Tussauds announced that if a Change.org petition garnered 500,000 signatures in the nine days leading up to the party, they would agree to create the wax statue of Giamatti.
 As the petition was unable to garner enough signatures in time, the Wax Paul Now campaign is still ongoing.
 A short film chronicling the campaign premiered at the Virginia Film Festival in October 2019.